 It depends on the type of surgery you need and where you live.
 Your SurgeryPlus benefit includes the cost of travel and lodging.
 If you do need to travel, your dedicated Care Advocate will make all your travel arrangements and handle all the travel bills for you.

 Yes.
 Once your annual deductible has been met, the Partnership covers the full remaining cost of the surgery.
 This means that your coinsurance is waived completely.
 Additionally, if you are enrolled in the CDHP plan and you or a covered dependent use SurgeryPlus for a covered surgery, the Partnership will contribute extra money to your HSA: $1,000 for major surgery and $250 for minor surgery.
-This contribution is in addition to the annual contribution the Partnership makes to your HSA.
-The annual incentive maximum is $1,000 for an individual and $2,000 for a family.
+The annual incentive maximum is $1,000 per family.

 Progyny provides comprehensive fertility benefits through dedicated Patient Care Advocates who will support you through your personal fertility journey.
 The Progyny Smart Cycles will assist you with the steps needed to guide you through the journey of starting your family.